awsdocs/amazon-efs-user-guide/doc_source/creating-using-create-fs.md

   --profile adminuser
   ```

   For example, the following `create-file-system` command creates a file system in the **us\-west\-2**  AWS Region\.
 The command specifies **MyFirstFS** as the creation token\.
-For a list of AWS regions where you can create an Amazon EFS file system, see the [Amazon Web Services General Reference](https://docs.aws.amazon.com/general/latest/gr/rande.html#elasticfilesystem_region)\.
+For a list of AWS Regions where you can create an Amazon EFS file system, see the [Amazon Web Services General Reference](https://docs.aws.amazon.com/general/latest/gr/rande.html#elasticfilesystem_region)\.

   ```
   $  aws efs create-file-system \